odoo/owl/doc/reference/reactivity.md

 const list = signal([1, 2, 3]);

 list().push(4); // mutates in-place — no update triggered
-signal.invalidate(list); // manually notify subscribers
+list.invalidate(); // manually notify subscribers
 ```

 In general, prefer collection signals (`signal.Array`, `signal.Object`, etc.)
 which handle this automatically.
-Use `signal.invalidate` only when collection
+Use `.invalidate()` only when collection
 signals are not appropriate for your use case.

 ## Escape Hatches